tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

 # Uninstall

-You can uninstall the deployment by:
+You can uninstall the deployment by executing the following:

 ```shell
 helmfile destroy -n <NAMESPACE>